-Based on this insight, we developed and launched the ReDefine Haemophilia website with the #MEMEOPHILIA challenge – a bespoke ‘meme generator’ that gave patients the tools to generate and share their own memes to express themselves.
+Based on this insight, the ReDefine Haemophilia website was launched withthe #MEMEOPHILIA challenge – a bespoke ‘meme generator’ that gave patients the tools to generate and share their own memes to express themselves.

-A three-part series, all about exercising correctly and safely in the gym with Haemophilia, hosted by Sébastien Lobet, a physiotherapist and researcher at the Cliniques Universitaires Saint-Luc in Brussels who specialises in haemophilia.
+A three-part series about exercising correctly and safely with Haemophilia, hosted by Sébastien Lobet, a physiotherapist and researcher at the Cliniques Universitaires Saint-Luc in Brussels.

 This series was made to give tips, advice and correct common misconceptions about traveling with haemophilia, to ensure young men could travel without any turbulence.